IsabelleRaj/Life-Expectancy-Prediction/README.md

 The primary objectives of this project were:
 - **Exploratory data analysis (EDA)**: To discover the relationships between life expectancy and other socioeconomic and health-related factors.
 - **Model development**: To build two linear regression models for estimating life expectancy based on selected features.
-  - **Minimalistic model**: Using a minimal set of non-sensitive features.
+  - **Minimalist model**: Using a minimal set of non-sensitive features.
   - **Precise model**: Using a more elaborate set of features, including sensitive features, for better model performance.
 - **Interactive function**: To build an interactive function containing both models, allowing users to input relevant data and predict life expectancy.